You are currently viewing El Chalten on a budget: 3-day hiking itinerary with free campsites

 Day 0 - Arriving in El Chalten and an optional short hike

-Try to arrive in the morning/ early afternoon if you have the option.
+Try to arrive in the morning or early afternoon if you have the option.
 This way you’ll have the afternoon to buy your supplies and rent camping gear if needed.
-There are a few stores around selling and renting camping and hiking gear, so if you’re missing something you can find it here.
+There are a few stores in town selling and renting camping and hiking gear, so if you’re missing something you can find it here.

-If you got everything done super early, make the most out of your time here by doing a short hike, either to Mirador de los Cóndores (condor viewpoint, about 45 minutes) or head to the waterfall Chorillo del Salto (about 1.30 hours).
+If you got everything done super early, make the most out of your time here by doing a short hike, either to Mirador de los Cóndores (condor viewpoint, about 45 minutes) or head to the Chorrillo del Salto waterfall (about 1.30 hours).

 Day 1 - El Chalten to Poincenot - 3.5 hours